xiyan19/Linux-Netfilter_Program/README.md

 # Linux_Netfilter_Program
-A program use netfilter hook to drop designated incoming/outgoing/forward packets.
+A program use netfilter hook to filter designated incoming/outgoing/forward packets.